goodeats/patn-dev-stack/scripts/epic-stack-updater/README.md

 ## 🎯 Features

+- **Flexible CLI**: Idempotent commands that work great for both humans and LLMs
 - **Interactive Review**: Review each commit individually with full details
 - **Smart Conflict Resolution**: Automatic package-lock.json conflict resolution
 - **Pull Request Filtering**: Focus on meaningful changes by filtering to PRs only